justintadlock/first-draft/readme.md

 ### Why no build process?

-I wanted this theme to very much be "plug-n-play" for anyone at any skill level.
+The theme aims to very much be "plug-n-play" for anyone at any skill level.
 Additional technical hurdles can be the difference between someone learning theme design for the first time or giving up before they even get to the fun part of it.

-Besides, anyone who is advanced enough to set up build tools can add that in their own fork and use their preferred system.
+Besides, if you are advanced enough to set up build tools, it should be easy to insert your preferred system into your fork of First Draft.